suzaku-io/diode/doc/usage/Actions.md

 }
 ```

+To make your life easier, Diode provides such a base trait by default so you can start using it right away!

-If you want to forgo type safety, you can import the provided `AnyRefAction` implicit, which allows `AnyRef` to be used as action.
+If you want to forgo type safety altogether, you can import the provided `AnyRefAction` implicit, which allows `AnyRef` to be used as action.
+This can be used
+for adapting legacy Diode code to a new version.

 ```scala
 import diode.AnyRefAction._